NVIDIA/NeMo/docs/source/features/memory_optimizations.rst

 Implementation
 ^^^^^^^^^^^^^^

-NeMo's support for GQA and MQA is enabled through the integration of Megatron-Core's Attention mechanism.
-The underlying implementation details can be explored within the Attention class of Megatron-Core, which provides the functional backbone for these advanced attention methods.
+NeMo's support for GQA and MQA is enabled through the integration of Megatron Core's Attention mechanism.
+The underlying implementation details can be explored within the Attention class of Megatron Core, which provides the functional backbone for these advanced attention methods.
 To understand the specific modifications and implementations of MQA and GQA, refer to the source code in the Attention class:

-Check implementation details from Attention Class in Megatron-Core Repo: https://github.com/NVIDIA/Megatron-LM/blob/main/megatron/core/transformer/attention.py#L49
+Check implementation details from Attention Class in Megatron Core Repo: https://github.com/NVIDIA/Megatron-LM/blob/main/megatron/core/transformer/attention.py#L49